mirabilio/gatsby-plugin-json-remark/README.md

 ### `gatsby-config.js` Dependencies

 + `gatsby-transformer-remark`
 + `gatsby-source-filesystem` *Configured with at least one directory containing JSON files.
-The `gatsby-plugin-json-remark` `paths` option must contain at least a directory or a file that is also configured with `gatsby-source-filesystem`.
+The `paths` option of `gatsby-plugin-json-remark` must contain at least a directory or a file that is also configured with `gatsby-source-filesystem`.
 Otherwise, there will be no JSON nodes to process.*

 ### Environment
 + Node >=12.16.1